All Episodes

 He deserved everything he got.

-I'm gonna blow it to Kingdom come.
+I'm going to blow it to kingdom come.

-I'm gonna blow it sky high.
+I'm going to blow it sky high.

 Bush could have gotten him sooner.

-They knew what Zerkawi was capable of, and they purposely let Zarkawi live so that Zarkawi would lead them into Iraq and give Bush the reason, the excuse to go to Iraq and abandon Afghanistan on the war on terror.
+They knew what Zarkawi was capable of, and they purposely let Zarkawi live so that Zarkawi would lead them into Iraq and give Bush the reason, the excuse to go to Iraq and abandon Afghanistan on the war on terror.

-You guys uh are just priceless.
+You guys are just priceless.

-I don't know what my program would be without the left fringe kook.
+I don't know what my program would be without the left-fringe kook.

-Top online Friday on the EIB network, telephone number 800-282-2882.
+Topenline Friday on the EIB network, telephone number 800-282-2882.

 Yeah, Mike.

-I first uh learned of it uh front page magazine today, frontpage magazine.com, David Horowitz's uh website, story written by Ben Johnson, and here's the uh here are the roots of this conspiracy.
+I first learned of it at Front Page Magazine today, frontpagemagazine.com, David Horowitz's website, story written by Ben Johnson.

-The uh the two people most satisfied by Zarkawi's death, writes David Korn, are bin Laden and his number two Al Zawahiri, for now they have been spared a competitor for attention, and they've been handed a martyr.
+The two people most satisfied by Zarkawi's death, writes David Korn, are bin Laden and his number two, Al-Zawahiri.

 He then lays out the left's current wisdom on the bombing.

-Bush did not mention that it was his invasion of Iraq that fully allied Zarkawi with Al Qaeda.
+Bush did not mention that it was his invasion of Iraq that fully allied Zarkawi with al-Qaeda.

-Prior to the war, terrorism experts considered Zarkawi more of a rival than a partner, and he did not mention it four years ago, before Zerkawi had become a major terrorist figure, and before he had become responsible for the deaths of hundreds, if not thousands, the Bush White House chose not to take him out when it could in the summer of two thousand two.
+And he did not mention that four years ago, before Zarkawi had become a major terrorist figure and before he had become responsible for the deaths of hundreds, if not thousands, the Bush White House chose not to take him out when it could.

 This is what our caller just said.

-So the left wingers out there reading their blogs, getting their marching orders, the true mind-numbed robots.
+So the left-wingers out there reading their blogs, getting their marching orders, the true mind-numbed robots.

 Now, as Mr. Johnson writes, Korn makes two mutually exclusive arguments.

-Uh, one that Zerkawi was not fully allied with bin Laden before the Iraq invasion, and that the president needlessly allowed him to inflict hundreds, if not thousands of deaths on innocent Iraqis and Americans to secure an American occupation, or as Democrats.com put it, Bush refused to kill Zarkawi because he needed to keep Zarkawi alive to sell his illegal and insane invasion.
+One, that Zarkawi was not fully allied with bin Laden before the Iraq invasion, and that the president needlessly allowed him to inflict hundreds, if not thousands, of deaths on innocent Iraqis and Americans to secure an American occupation.

 In addition to all this being logically untenable, it's also ridiculous.